 Save $1,100 off Surgent CPA Review if you’ve failed the exam

 SAVE 20% – Roger CPA Review – Fresh Start Special

 Lambers CPE: 20% Off 2-Year CPE & 10% Off 1-Year CPE

 Surgent CPA Premier Pass Discount – $500 OFF!

 3. BEC Memo

-The simulation portion of BEC requires you to write three business memos or letters in a professional format.
+The simulation portion of the CPA exam’s BEC section (aka Business Environment and Concepts) requires you to write three business memos or letters in a professional format.
 Most candidates seem to panic on this section mainly due to lack of time.
 First, go back to tip #1 and plan your time accordingly.

 These are just a few helpful tips that worked for me.
 Do what works for you and beat those simulations!
 Don’t get discouraged.
 Going through the sims just means that your exam is almost over.
 Muster all your energy and keep in mind how much work you put into this exam.
 You’ve got it!